Paul Sunderland: Early life and athletic career

-The program hired former player Doug Beal as a full-time coach of the U.S. Men's National Team in 1977.
+The program hired former player Doug Beal as a full-time coach of the United States men's national team in 1977.
 He became the driving force for establishing a full-time, year-round volleyball training center.
 The facility was created in Dayton, Ohio, in 1978.
 California was the then-hotbed of volleyball talent, and many of the nation's top players would not relocate to Dayton in order to participate on the national team.
 The training center and the national team program were moved to San Diego, California, in 1981.
 Sunderland was now a veteran, and he had developed into a solid all-around player.
-IHe was joined on the national team in San Diego by a collection of the top collegiate talent from the California area, including Karch Kiraly, Dusty Dvorak, Steve Timmons, Craig Buck, Steven Salmons, Pat Powers and Doug Partie.
-The U.S.A. squad was among the world's elite teams by 1983.
+He was joined on the national team in San Diego by a collection of the top collegiate talent from the California area, including Karch Kiraly, Dusty Dvorak, Steve Timmons, Craig Buck, Steven Salmons, Pat Powers and Doug Partie.
+The United States squad was among the world's elite teams by 1983.
 The turnaround culminated with the gold medal at the 1984 Summer Olympics in Los Angeles.
 Sunderland set winning an Olympic gold medal as a lifetime goal.
 Teammate Kiraly, said: "It is something that he really wanted, and it was really neat to see that one of the oldest guys on the team was also the most excited."